shashwatyadav719/GitHub-PR-Analyzer/README.md

 - If `app.config` raises a ValueError on startup, confirm the required env vars are present in `.env`.
 - If embedding/LLM calls fail, confirm tokens and network access.

-If you'd like, I can:
-- pin dependency versions in `requirements.txt`,
-- add a Unix `scripts/setup_venv.sh`, or
-- create a small `.env.example` file.